A New Struggle

 During my years teaching special education in the elementary classroom, I had a very eager yet frustrated student with Dyslexia.
 She had accepted her struggle with reading but thought as she progressed with her math skills it would be easy for her and she could escape the challenges of Dyslexia.

 I began teaching multiplication to the class.
 She was able to keep up during the first few weeks and seemed to enjoy the games and activities we did to re-enforce the memorization.
-Sure enough, the challenges of Dyslexia reared their ugly head in the form of deficiencies in mental math, verbal memory, and verbal processing speed to the point where she could not remember the time table as we added the number, 6, 7,8, and so on regardless of how she tried.
+Sure enough, the challenges of Dyslexia reared their ugly head in the form of deficiencies in mental math, verbal memory, and verbal processing speed to the point where she could not remember the times tables as we added the number, 6, 7,8, and so on regardless of how she tried.
+Her mind just had a terrible time grasping the abstractions.
+All that mental load slowed her progress and the negative emotions had a terrible effect on memory.
+Children do not learn under stress.

 Dyslexia expresses itself differently in different people.
 When it affects math it is called dyscalculia.

-As with all learning difficulties it is a difference or a weakness in a core component of learning.
+As with all learning difficulties, it is a difference or a weakness in a core component of learning.
 These weaknesses, with work, can generally be overcome.
-To help you understand which components may be weak you can take our quick learning difficulties analysis.

 The Effect of Dyslexia on Learning Math